-1. In the Setup, go to System > Remote Access > SSH Access and make sure that Permit X11 forwarding is deactivated.
+- 1. In the Setup, go to System > Remote Access > SSH Access and make sure that Permit X11 forwarding is deactivated. - 2.
+Click Apply or Ok.

 Using Secure SSH Settings

 If you intend to allow SSH connections to IGEL OS, there are a number of options that can make these more secure.